heroku/node-js-getting-started/README.md

 To run the JavaScript API, which is written using Node, and a Postgres database, you can do the following:

 * Clone this repo
-* From the repo directory on your machine, update the `database-schema` submodule with this command: `git submodule update --init`
+* From the repo directory on your machine, update the `database-schema` submodule with this command: `git submodule update`
+* Build the Docker images: `docker-compose build`
-* Start the database and Node server using Docker compose: `docker compose up`
+* Start the database and Node server using Docker compose: `docker-compose up`

-You should now be able to access the the JavaScript API at [http://127.0.0.1:8080](http://127.0.0.1:8080).
-If you're running Docker Toolbox on Windows (instead of Docker for Windows), which may be required if you use a Home edition of Windows, the address will be [http://192.168.99.100:8080](http://192.168.99.100:8080).
+You should now be able to access the the JavaScript API's docs at [http://127.0.0.1:8080/docs](http://127.0.0.1:8080/docs).
+If you're running Docker Toolbox on Windows (instead of Docker for Windows), which may be required if you use a Home edition of Windows, the address will be [http://192.168.99.100:8080/docs](http://192.168.99.100:8080/docs).

 ### Local Architecture & Tools